 We file income tax returns in the U.S. Federal jurisdiction, and various local, state and foreign jurisdictions.
 We continue to participate in the Compliance Assurance Program ("CAP").
 CAP is a real-time audit of the U.S. Federal income tax return that allows the Internal Revenue Service ("IRS"), working in conjunction with us, to determine tax return compliance with the U.S. Federal tax law prior to filing the return.
-This program provides us with greater certainty about our tax liability for a given year within months, rather than years, of filing our annual tax return and greatly reduces the need for recording a liability for U.S. Federal tax returns through 2014.
+This program provides us with greater certainty about our tax liability for a given year within months, rather than years, of filing our annual tax return and greatly reduces the need for recording a liability for U.S. Federal uncertain tax positions.
+The IRS has completed their examination of our consolidated U.S. Federal tax returns through 2015.
 With few exceptions, we are no longer subject to state or foreign income tax examinations on filed returns for years before 2005.

-As a result of tax audit closings, settlements and the expiration of applicable statutes of limitations in various jurisdictions within the next 12 months, we anticipate that it is reasonably possible the liability for uncertain tax positions could be reduced by approximately \$8 million.
+As a result of tax audit closings, settlements and the expiration of applicable statutes of limitations in various jurisdictions within the next 12 months, we anticipate that it is reasonably possible the liability for uncertain tax positions could be reduced by approximately \$6 million.